Tech comparison: Flow instruments for low-flow liquid applications

-There is a wide range of flow measurement technologies available for low-flow liquid applications, from mass flow and differential pressure to velocity flow and positive displacement.
-Here we analyze some of the most popular low-flow liquid flow metering solutions and evaluate use cases of each.
+There is a wide range of flow technologies available for measurement and control in low-flow liquid applications, from mass flow and differential pressure to velocity flow and positive displacement.
+Here we analyze some of the most popular low-flow liquid flow solutions and evaluate use cases of each.

 Skip ahead to…

-Coriolis flow meters are the only technology that can measure mass flow directly and independent of fluid properties – with the added bonus of measuring density.
-The Coriolis does this by calculating mass from flow-induced vibrational changes and then converting that into a flow rate and fluid density.
+Coriolis flow meters and controllers measure mass flow directly and independently of fluid properties – with the added bonus of measuring density.
+The Coriolis instrument does this by calculating mass from flow-induced vibrational changes and then converting that into a flow rate and fluid density.
 For a thorough explanation of the Coriolis operating principle, read here.

-These meters are excellent for repeatable, high accuracy mass flow and density measurements even when the percent composition of your liquid is unknown or changing.
+These devices provide repeatable, high accuracy mass flow and density measurements even when the percent composition of your liquid is unknown or changing.
 Another noteworthy benefit of Coriolis technology is extensive material compatibility.
 A single Coriolis unit can be used for either liquid or gas (often including corrosive/aggressive fluids) – and most don’t even require an annual calibration.
 The primary limitation is that flow must be single-phase and cannot have high viscosity.
-These features make Coriolis an excellent liquid flow meter choice for high accuracy low-flow liquid dosing applications and for flowing DI water in electrolysis.
+These features make Coriolis an excellent choice for high accuracy low-flow liquid applications.

-Thermal liquid flow meters typically calculate flow by measuring resistance changes across two heaters in an electrical bridge arrangement.
+Thermal liquid flow meters and controllers typically calculate flow by measuring resistance changes across two heaters in an electrical bridge arrangement.
 The differential is measured by sensors inside the flow body, and the flow calculation also relies on temperature-dependent fluid properties.
-Because of this, the meters are preloaded with tables containing fluid properties.
+Because of this, the devices are preloaded with tables containing fluid properties.

-These meters are excellent choices when you need a high-accuracy flow rate for a low pressure drop application.
-The primary limitation of thermal liquid flow meters is their inability to accurately measure liquid mixtures or fluids with changing composition.
+These instruments are excellent choices when you need a high-accuracy flow rate for a low pressure drop application.
+The primary limitation of thermal liquid flow devices is that they rely on K-factor corrections when flowing fluids other than that which they were calibrated for.
+Additionally, they are unable to accurately measure liquid mixtures or fluids with changing composition.
 This can be especially problematic when using liquids with very low boiling points, which have the potential to phase change when heated up within the flow body.
 Thermal technology can be a good choice for applications with extremely low mg/hour flow rates.